 There are plenty of primitive campsites to choose from spread out among the cypress-lined bayous and longleaf pine forests.
 Although you do need a permit to camp or hunt here, there’s no charge.
 Permits can be obtained from the Big Thicket National Preserve Visitor Center or by calling (409) 951-6700.

-Colorado Bend State Park, Bend
+3. Colorado Bend State Park

-Perhaps the highlight of this location is spectacular Gorman Falls, where water cascades down 65 feet into a fern-shrouded grotto.
+Perhaps the highlight of this location is the spectacular Gorman Falls, where water cascades down 65 feet into a fern-shrouded grotto.
 On hot summer days, you can cool off in one of the many pretty swimming holes here.

-Big Bend National Park
+4. Big Bend National Park

-The park extends for 114 miles along the Rio Grande and offers visitors the best primitive and roadside camping experience in the entire state of Texas.
+The park extends for 114 miles along the Rio Grande and offers visitors the best primitive and roadside camping options in the entire state of Texas.
 Experienced backpackers will relish the challenge of tough hiking trails that ascend to almost 8,000 feet, where incredible panoramic vistas can be enjoyed in total isolation.

-Enchanted Rock State Natural Area, Llano
+5. Enchanted Rock State Natural Area, Llano

-Although dogs are allowed in day-use areas, in the campgrounds, and on the Loop Trail, you can’t bring Fido if you want to go primitive camping, and he must be kept on a leash of fewer than six feet at all times.
+Although dogs are allowed in day-use areas, in the campgrounds, and on the Loop Trail, you can’t bring Fido if you want to go primitive tent camping, and he must be kept on a leash of fewer than six feet at all times.

-Fredericksburg’s town is within reach for those who fancy taking in a taste of German culture with a Texas Hill Country twist.
+Fredericksburg town is within reach for those who fancy taking in a taste of German culture with a Texas Hill Country twist.
 Here, you can dine, shop, and check out museums and other outdoor activities.
-You might also want to visit Llano, “Deer Capital of Texas,” for music, museums, and lots more.
+You might also want to visit Llano, the “Deer Capital of Texas,” for music, museums, and lots more.